Danofthepeople/EldarisShared/content/Gods/Primordial/Kihena.md

 Primordial.

 # Divine Domains
-Cat, Grave, Hunting, Life, Nature.
+Cat, Grave, Hunting, Life, Nature, Serpent, Vermin.

 # Avatar
 An albino elk with large antlers, each step they take leaves behind a fresh bloom of roses.